List of EastEnders characters introduced in 2005: Ritchie Scott

 Ritchie gives her full name as "Richmal" when confirming her presence at one of Phil's recorded police interviews.
 Although no further details are given about her personal life, Ritchie references "the missus" in one episode, suggesting she is either a lesbian or bisexual.

 Honey Mitchell

 Honey Mitchell, played by Emma Barton, is employed by Yolande Trueman (Angela Wynter) as a "honey trap" to see if her husband Patrick (Rudolph Walker) is willing to commit adultery.
 During the set up Honey meets Billy Mitchell (Perry Fenwick).
 They soon become attracted to each other, and finally become a couple in December 2005.
 Honey becomes pregnant by Billy, and gives birth to a girl, Janet, on their wedding day in September 2006.
 Honey and Billy have a second child, Will Mitchell, November 2007.
 However Billy's lies and deceptions ultimately lead to Honey leaving Billy in September 2008.

+Corky

+Corky is a Galah parrot that is bought by Mo Harris (Laila Morse) on 25 December 2005, after she mistakenly believed she was buying a cheap turkey for Christmas dinner.
+Mo subsequently keeps Corky as a pet.
+On 29 July 2008, Corky escapes from their cage and out the window whilst Roxy Mitchell (Rita Simons) is trying on her wedding dress after her dog Albert opens Corky's cage.
+Roxy unsuccessfully chases after Corky, climbing up on to the roof to catch them, but gets stuck up there when the ladder falls to the ground.
+A furious Mo creates "Missing Parrot" posters with a £200 reward and tells Roxy that she will be paying the reward money.
+Corky is not seen again.

 Nora Swann

 Nora is portrayed by Pamela Cundell.

 Nora Swann, played by Pamela Cundell, appears in five episodes between December 2005 and February 2006.
 She is introduced as the ill mother of Mike Swann (Mark Wingett).

 She first appears when Mike's former wife and daughter, Rosie Miller (Gerry Cowper) and Dawn Swann (Kara Tointon), visit her in hospital.
 She gets on well with Rosie and Dawn, but does not appear to get on well with Mike.
 Her illness is the reason Mike comes to Walford and stays with the Millers.
 She dies on 16 February 2006 from pneumonia, with Rosie at her side.